flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 The APU reserves two channels for one pulse wave each.
 These use one of four different tones constructed by varying their pulse width.
 The first channel has an exclusive **Sweep control** available.

 Due to the limited number of channels, the melody will often be interrupted when effects have to be played as part of the gameplay.
-This is very noticeable in games like Pokemon Red/Blue when, during a battle, the Pokemon's cry will overlap all the channels used for music.
+This is very noticeable in games like Pokemon Red/Blue when, during a battle, the Pokemon's cry will overlap all the channels used for music; this is also why no Pokémon battle music uses percussion.

 #### Noise {.tab}